ryandancy/logikos/README.md

 # Logikos

-A WIP logic gate simulator.
-Users will be able to place, connect, and run chips with a variety of simulated IO devices.
+A logic gate simulator.
+Users can place, connect, and run chips with a variety of simulated IO devices.